hojimat/oldhomepage/articles/_posts/2018-8-1-token-economics.md

 This economic model of tokens is very generic, so that it can work as a blueprint for future token creators and as a reasonable abstraction for applied economists.

-<div class="highlighted">Ideally, this model can also serve as a guideline for writing whitepapers.</div>
+> _Ideally, this model can also serve as a guideline for writing whitepapers._

 In case you have skipped the previous section, let me remind you that _utility tokens_ are any tokens that produce a legit service for consumers and are not _primarily_ tools for middlemen or speculators (although such agents do exist in our model).

 Since tokens aim at _trustless_ structures, we will need some kind of proof that every _node_ corresponds to a single person instead of some _botnet_.
 Since I am a huge [_proof-of-work_](https://en.wikipedia.org/wiki/Proof-of-work_system) opposer and since most of the tokens are built on Ethereum platform, which is [moving towards _proof-of-stake_](https://cointelegraph.com/news/first-version-of-ethereums-casper-update-has-been-released) anyway, I will use the latter in the model.

-<div class="highlighted">The service is paid for in fixed number of tokens, not in cash.</div>
+> _The service is paid for in fixed number of tokens, not in cash._

 Pricing service in a fixed token rate will correctly capture the proportionate relationship between demand and price --- the greater the demand for the service, the more people will buy tokens, the price of tokens will increase, and so will the cash equivalent of the service; and vice versa.